nsaunders/writing/posts/function-aschild-intro/index.md

 The first step is to define the interface between the `Button` component and the render function.
 I usually refer to this as the _forward props_.
-For a simple component whose scope is limited to visual styling, often this will be limited to a single `style` or `className` prop.
+For a simple component whose scope is limited to visual styling, often this will consist of a single `style` or `className` prop.

 ```tsx
 export type ButtonForwardProps = {